 More Calories Per Bite

 Oils are the most calorie-dense food you can eat.
-In general, cooking oils have a whopping 120 calories per tablespoon, but at 130 calories, coconut oil contains even more calories per spoonful.
+In general, cooking oils have a whopping 120 calories per tablespoon and 14 grams of fat, but at 130 calories, coconut oil contains even more calories per spoonful.

 All Fats Are Not Equal